+Other Control Options

 Consult County Extension Agent

 Grape Leafhoppers

 Adult is pale yellow with dark brown and reddish markings.
 Over-winters as an adult and found in spring on grape leaves and weeds.
 Lays eggs in tissue of leaves in April and May, which appear as bean-shaped blister-like bumps.
 When nymphs emerge they are almost transparent, later becoming white.
 Feeding from adults and nymphs causes pale yellow stippling on leaf.
 When populations are very high can cause loss of leaf efficiency and leaf drop, which weakens the vine for the following season.
 They have some natural predators such as green lacewings, lady beetles and some mites.
 Grape vines can tolerate high densities of leafhoppers.